LabKey/examples/virtualbox/development/DEV/README.md

 to acquire) a license, you might consider installing IntelliJ IDEA Community edition instead (that's the one under "Ubuntu Software").

 Accept all the licenses, and prompts.

-_BUG why does intellij try to open a file called 0.000000?_

 I'm assuming you have a trunk enlistment, if you have a release enlistment the directory name will be different.